-Who couldn’t use a fun start to the week?
-These Mini Funfetti Scones will do the trick, deliciously!
+Mini Funfetti Scones to celebrate!
+These are perfect to celebrate a birthday (mine!), a sports team victory (Browns!), and even simply for a Monday morning.
+These Mini Funfetti Scones do the trick, deliciously!
 Perfect with coffee, tea, or milk, these little treats will leave you with a smile to start Monday off right.

 Unless you’ve been living under a rock, you’ve probably seen funfetti this, and funfetti that popping up all over lately.
 I’m not positive, but I’m pretty sure funfetti is the confectioner’s term for “sprinkles, sprinkles everywhere!”
 These Mini Funfetti Scones are my contribution to the — for lack of a better word — fun!

-While I was at the bakery, my eyes were drawn to some pretty scones with a drizzle of icing and sprinkles: Funfetti scones.
-Since I had already stocked up on corn cookies to last the better part of a week, I didn’t want to go too far overboard and snag a few scones, too.
+I remember being at a bakery, my eyes drawn to some pretty scones with a drizzle of icing and sprinkles: Funfetti scones.
+Since I had already stocked up on cookies to last the better part of a week, I didn’t want to go too far overboard and snag a few scones, too.
 See!
 I do have some restraint when it comes to dessert.

 I couldn’t stop thinking of those scones, so the next logical thing to do was to make a batch.
 They’re easy to make, although some people have told me they’re intimidated at the thought of making scones.

-I’m here to tell you that it’s easy to make scones.
+Don’t be intimidated to make scones, and especially these Mini Funfetti Scones.
+I’m here to tell you they’re easy to make.
 For real!
 I decided to make these scones in mini version because, hello cute dessert!